 More recently, local mayor, Liz Cunningham, and local councillor, Peter Wellington, won their regional seats at general election and are still in parliament.
 Cunningham won Gladstone from Labor and Wellington won Nicklin from the Nationals.
 Ray Hopper won the Nationals' rural seat of the Darling Downs as an independent but shortly after joined the Nationals.
-Three independents successfully emerged from the disintegration of the One Nation Party-Kingston, Pratt and Roberts.
+Three independents successfully emerged from the disintegration of the One Nation Party - Kingston, Pratt and Roberts.
 Pratt is still in parliament despite strong challenges from the Nationals in her rural seat of Nanago, while Roberts was ultimately defeated by the Nationals in the regional seat of Gympie.
-Notably, when Kingston retired from parliament due to illhealth, his seat was won at by-election by another independent, Chris Foley.
-Foley was a local media personality and has since retained the regional seat of Maryborough at two successive elections.
-All the seats won by independents in Queensland at general election have been in rural and regional areas, and therefore have been at the expense of the Labor and National parties (as the Liberals, until recently, have focused on Brisbane seats).
-Of the twelve independents listed here, only three have been women.
-There are currently four independents in the Queensland parliament-Cunningham, Wellington, Pratt, and Foley.
+Notably, when Kingston retired from parliament due to ill-health, his seat was won at by-election by another independent, Chris Foley.